 The electrons spinning on their axis, moving around, in colors, showing the overlapping bonds, displaying the 2d Lewis Dot structure then morphing into 3d VSEPR structures.
 These visuals would without a doubt make the content more engaging and easier triggers to absorb and recall for students.

-In the same way, I think about the graphing calculator application we use in Trigonometry, too (desmos an amazing tool for graphing functions in trig and calculus).
-I was recently graphing circles, limacons, roses, and lemniscates.
-I’m sure you could guess where my mind was going as I worked through these 2d graph shapes.
+In the same way, I think about the graphing calculator application we use in avanced math, too (desmos an amazing tool for graphing functions).
+I was recently graphing circles, limacons, roses, sine waves, inverse cosine waves, etc. I’m sure you could guess where my mind was going as I worked through these 2d graphs.
 I imagined these coordinates in the 3d space, virtually shifting and manipulating right in front of me.
 I envision the integration of technlogy into educational institutions in a range of intensity, from having AR markers in a textbook or on a chalkboard to VR pods where students can take in a lesson in virtual reality.

 July 20, 2019

 The material we have covered under the quantum mechanics umbrella has been my favorite topic by far.
 There are a handful of reasons why I am excited about this chapter but the three standouts I want to discuss are: the Schrodinger’s model, the 3d models of orbitals, and the atomic spectra lab.